praveenkumarbasetty701/communication-tracking-app-new/README.md

-# Communication Tracking App
+# Calendar Application for Communication Tracking

 ## Project Description

-The **Communication Tracking App** is designed to help users manage and track their communication activities efficiently.
-Whether you're managing a team, coordinating with clients, or simply keeping track of personal communications, this app provides an intuitive interface and powerful features to keep you organized.
+The Calendar Application for Communication Tracking is designed to help users manage and track their communication activities efficiently.
+Whether you're managing a team, coordinating with clients, or simply keeping track of personal communications, this app provides an intuitive interface and powerful features to keep you organized

 ## Features

-- **User Management**: Create, edit, and delete user profiles.
+- User Management: Create, edit, and delete user profiles.
-- **Communication Methods**: Add and manage various communication methods like email, phone, and chat.
+- Communication Methods: Add and manage various communication methods like email, phone, and chat.
-- **Reports**: Generate detailed reports on communication frequency and effectiveness.
+- Reports: Generate detailed reports on communication frequency and effectiveness.
-- **Notifications**: Receive notifications for important communication activities.
+- Notifications: Receive notifications for important communication activities.
-- **Dashboard**: View a summary of all communication activities in one place.
+- Dashboard: View a summary of all communication activities in one place.

 ## Installation and Setup

-To get started with the Communication Tracking App, follow these steps:

 ### Prerequisites

-- **Node.js**: Ensure you have Node.js installed.
-You can download it from [Node.js official website](https://nodejs.org/).
+- Node.js: Ensure you have Node.js installed.
+You can download it from the [Node.js official website](https://nodejs.org/).

 ### Installation